Drumsticks1/TS3-LogDataViewer/README.md

-TS3-LogDataViewer is an easy to deploy application that gathers information from the logs of a ts3 server and displays them in an interface that is accessible via the web browser.
+TS3-LogDataViewer is an easy to deploy application that gathers information from the logs of a ts3 server and displays them in an interface that is accessible via your web browser.
 The interface shows detailed information about the clients and their activity on your TeamSpeak3 server.

 ## How it works